jarekj71/salbec/README.md

 To use code as python library add your destination to system path.
 Gui mode does not require it.

-If use virtual environment, change shebang #!/usr/bin/python in startgui file to your virtual environment path
+If use virtual environment, change shebang #!/usr/bin/python3 in startgui file to your virtual environment path

+If you use windows with python installed:

+#! python3

 To run the software just enter salbec directory, open the terminal and type ./startgui

+See documentation pdf for details.

+**IMPORTANT NOTE** There are still continuous commits (mostly bug fixes and found errors) it means that occasionaly Software may not work correctly.
+If so please contact maintainer to get help how to solve your problem.